hayes/pothos/docs/api/schema-builder.md

 # SchemaBuilder

-SchemaBuilder is the core class of GiraphQl.
+SchemaBuilder is the core class of Pothos.
 It can be used to build types, and merge them into a graphql.js Schema.

 ## `constructor<SchemaTypes>(options)`